felipemalli/car-shop/README.md

 # Car Shop

-API with simples CRUD for handling cars.
+API with a simple CRUD for handling cars.
 I follow the concepts of SOLID, OOP and using generics for reuse. <br>

 <br>